-For stage classifications in the other direction (e.g. migration from Stage 2 to Stage 1) there are no special conditions in the case of normal indicators (for example, no separate trial period is applied); however, a trial period must be applied to transactions transferred to Stage 2 because of the moratorium.
+For stage classifications in the other direction (e.g. migration from Stage 2 to Stage 1) there are also special conditions: for curing from Stage 2 to Stage 1 also the three-month persistence is applied in the case of normal indicators (for example, no separate trial period is applied); however, a special trial period must be applied to transactions transferred to Stage 2 because of the moratorium.